whym/wikihadoop/README.rst

 Parsing
 ----------------

 WikiHadoop's parser can be seen as a SAX parser that is tuned for Wikipedia dump XMLs.
-However, by limiting its flexibility, it is supposed to achieve higher efficiency.
+By limiting its flexibility, it is supposed to achieve higher efficiency.
 Instead of extracting all occurrence of elements and attributes, it only looks for beginnings and endings of ``page`` elements and ``revision`` elements.

 Known problems
 ==============================